-&lt;sup>54 Note that a contract accounted for as retroactive reinsurance will have no impact on the loss reserves reported in Schedule P, per SSAP 62R, paragraph 29 (Appendix IV).
+&lt;sup>57 Note that a contract accounted for as retroactive reinsurance will have no impact on the loss reserves reported in Schedule P, per SSAP 62R, paragraph 29 (Appendix IV).
 Instead, the reserves assumed or ceded for contracts under retroactive reinsurance accounting are reported in write-in lines of the annual statement.
 Surplus is impacted by such contracts, but not loss reserve schedules of the annual statement.
 For more discussion of this topic, see Section 5.8 and Appendix III.4.

-booked reserve for this liability is not reasonable, and this results in an inadequate overall reserve.
+The Appointed Actuary may believe that a reasonable estimate of this liability can be made, but that the booked reserve for this liability is not reasonable, and this results in an inadequate overall reserve.
 The decision to issue a deficient/inadequate SAO is typically based upon overall reserve adequacy, not just reserve adequacy for this or any other isolated reserve segment.
 Note the company is required to disclose A&E reserves in the Notes to the Financial Statements.